Alezh89/UML-SQL/README.md

 Once a client submits their order, they see a page displaying if the order has gone out for delivery yet, as well as an estimate for their meal's arrival time.

-ExpressFood needs you to make a database for them!
+ExpressFood needs to make a database for them.
 It will need to contain:

-A list of clients
+- A list of clients

-A list of the different daily menu items
+- A list of the different daily menu items

-A list of delivery people
+- A list of delivery people

-An order history for each client
+- An order history for each client

 You will make a UML diagram to model this technical architecture.
-Once you're happy with the diagram, you'll create the actual MySQL database and fill it up with information!
+Once you're happy with the diagram, you'll create the actual MySQL database and fill it up with information

+## Skills

+- Create technical architecture using UML diagrams
+- Design a database schema
+- Use a schema when designing a database